Nigel Farage: European Parliament

-In June 2014 Farage declared £205,603 for gifts over ten years, including free use of a barn for his constituency office, which had been declared in the EU register in Brussels each year.
+In June 2014, Farage declared £205,603 for gifts over ten years, including free use of a barn for his constituency office, which had been declared in the EU register in Brussels each year.
 The Electoral Commission said that the gifts should have been also declared in the UK within 30 days of receipt and fined Farage £200.

-In early November 2014, just days after becoming head of the European Commission, the former Prime Minister of Luxembourg Jean-Claude Juncker was hit by media disclosures—derived from a document leak known as Luxembourg Leaks—that Luxembourg under his premiership had turned into a major European centre of corporate tax avoidance.
+In November 2014, just days after becoming head of the European Commission, the former Prime Minister of Luxembourg Jean-Claude Juncker was hit by media disclosures—derived from a document leak known as Luxembourg Leaks—that Luxembourg under his premiership had turned into a major European centre of corporate tax avoidance.
 A subsequent motion of censure in the European Parliament was brought against Juncker over his role in the tax avoidance schemes.
 The motion was defeated by a large majority.
 Farage was one of the main drivers behind the censure motion.